 You are required to deploy and deliver UC Scout courses in compliance with the UC A-G Guide for courses to be accepted by University admissions.
 UC Scout courses must be delivered in the sequence identified in the syllabus, including labs, which is provided with each UC Scout course, to be considered approved by UC.

 UC Scout requires all midterm and final exams to be proctored online through ProctorU.
 A webcam, microphone, and photo ID are required.
-A live person will monitor your exam session via webcam.
+A live person or auto proctor will monitor your exam session via webcam and may record the session for review.

 For any Core Basic or Core Plus Course that includes hands-on laboratory activities, the student's Sponsoring Organization or school is responsible for all such activities, trips to universities, industry tours, etc. including ensuring that qualified personnel are available to supervise the activities.
 You agree to indemnify and hold harmless the Regents of the University of California and UC Scout and agree that UC Scout has no liability whatsoever with regard to any such hands-on laboratory activities and you hereby waive any claims you may have against the Regents of the University of California or UC Scout with respect to such activities.